History of 40 Westgate

 History of 11 Westgate

-Research by Clive Rogers (current owner).
 This house has an internal Tudor wall, but the timber framework within the roof void reveals that that this would originally have been external.
-The roof timbers at the southern end of the property appear to be a later addition during the Georgification of the street.
-A fireplace was… Continue reading History of 11 Westgate
+The roof timbers at the southern end of the property appear to be a later addition during the “Georgification” of the street.
+A fireplace was installed in this room with a tall chimney stack, later demolished.

 error: Content is protected !!